 For users with administer permissions on the spawner, you can view the SAS Object Spawner log in the SAS Management Console by first opening a connection to the object spawner and then clicking the Log tab.
-For more information, see "Using SAS Management Console to Monitor SAS Servers" in SAS Intelligence Platform: System Administration Guide.
+For more information, see "Using SAS" Management Console to Monitor SAS Servers" in Chapter 8 of SAS Intelligence Platform: System Administration Guide.

 You can also view spawned server activity in real time by using the Spawned Server Activity tab also in the SAS Management Console.
-For more information, see "Use the Spawned Server Activity Tab in Server Manager" in SAS Intelligence Platform: System Administration Guide.
+For more information, see "Use the Spawned Server Activity Tab in the Server Manager" in Chapter 8 of SAS Intelligence Platform: System Administration Guide.